Basic Aerodynamics for RC Flying

 That component of the TR which is perpendicular to the flight path or Relative Air Flow.

 Chord Line.
-A straight line joining the centres of curvature (It is not the centre, it is the centre of curvature Grin) of the leading and trailing edges of an aerofoil.
+A straight line joining the centres of curvature (It is not the centre, it is the centre of curvature ;D) of the leading and trailing edges of an aerofoil.
 (See Aerofoil Funda Image).

 Chord (c).